CACILTD/forecaster/user-guide/Automation/Running-workflows.md

 ![Workflow Execute Button](imgs/RunningWorkflows_Execute.png)

 There is also a functionality to **Stop** a running workflow.
-Users an also specify the desired **Execution Rules** in case of error during the execution
+Users can also specify the desired **Execution Rules** in case of error during the execution

 ## Execution Log

-After the workflow execution users are able to see the **Log** by clicking on the relevant button as displayed in the following image.
+After executing a workflow, users are able to see the **Log** by clicking on the relevant button as displayed in the following image.

 ![Workflow Log Button](imgs/RunningWorkflows_LogButton.png)